bodrovis/RadiantScroller/README.md

 # jQuery RadiantScroller plugin

-This is a jQuery plugin that allows to create responsive scrollers (carousels) with grid and simple horizontal layout.
+This is a jQuery plugin that allows to create responsive scrollers (carousels) with grid and simple horizontal layouts.

 ## Requirements